Understand

 [edit]Marked trails allow for exploration on foot or by bike.
 It is advisable to carry water, wear sturdy footwear, and avoid leaving trash behind, as there are no bins inside the park.

-[edit]The park features several marked trails that can be explored on foot or by bicycle:
+The park has several marked trails that can be explored on foot or by bicycle:

-- Pipeline Road: A 17-km trail known for its high concentration of bird species.
+- Pipeline Road: A 17-km trail renowned for its high concentration of bird species.

-- Camino de Cruces: A historic 10.8-km route that was once part of the colonial trail.
+- Camino de Cruces: A 10.8-km historic route that was part of the colonial-era transit system.

-- El Charco Trail: A short path with natural pools, ideal for family visits.
+- El Charco Trail: A short route with natural pools, ideal for family visits.

-- Spirit of the Forest Trail: A brief route designed for environmental education and interpretation.
+- Spirit of the Forest Trail: A brief educational and interpretive trail.

 The most common activities include hiking, birdwatching, cycling, nature photography, and guided tours.